ppone/docs/dev/webhooks.md

 Webhooks are delivered with an `X-Invoiced-Signature` header that contains an HMAC-SHA256 signature of the request body, using your webhook secret as the signing key.
 This allows you to verify that webhook events came from Invoiced.

-The webhook secret can be obtained in **Settings** > **Developers** > **Webhooks**.
+The webhook secret can be obtained in **Settings** &rarr; **Developers** &rarr; **Webhooks**.
 On each incoming request you can then generate the HMAC digest of the request body using the webhook secret and compare that to the signature sent from Invoiced.
 While it is not required that you validate webhooks are properly signed we strongly recommended it.

 #### IP Addresses